dylanswipeyourbite/squadupv2/docs/squadup_architecture_guide.md

 **Use GetIt for all dependency injection and Provider only for UI state propagation.**

+## Authentication Migration

+**SquadUp has migrated from Firebase Auth to Supabase Auth for unified authentication.**
+- All authentication flows now use `Supabase.instance.client.auth`
+- User profiles linked via `auth.users.id` instead of Firebase UID
+- Session management handled directly by Supabase Auth
+- RLS policies updated to use `auth.uid()` function

 ### Why This Approach?

 1. **Single Source of Truth**: GetIt manages all dependencies